 - To open booster packs, you need Pack stamina.
 Your Pack stamina is displayed in the top-right of the Packs screen in the form of a progress bar with a timer.

-- You recover 1 Pack stamina in 12 hours, and you can store up to 2 max.
+- You recover 1 Pack stamina in 12 hours

 - If you do not have enough Pack stamina, you can reduce the time it takes to recover it with Poké Gold or Pack Hourglasses.
 They respectively reduce the time to open a pack to 2 hours each and 1 hour each.
 Note that you can only use them if they enable you to open a pack straight away.
 For instance, if you have 10 hours left until the next pack opening, you cannot use all your 4 Pack hourglasses to reduce this time to 6 hours.